Global well-posedness and large-time behavior of the compressible Navier-Stokes equations with hyperbolic heat conduction: Introduction

 Now we review some mathematical results on the compressible Navier-Stokes equations with Fourier's law and Cattaneo's law.
 First, due to its physical importance and mathematical challenge, there is a lot of works on the well-posedness and large-time behavior of solutions to the compressible Navier-Stokes equations combined with Fourier's law \eqref{FL}, for example, see \cite{MR2225997,MR1970039,MR3708192,MR1867887,MR896014,MR1339675,MR2877344,MR1810944,MR2005201,MR106646,MR1488513,MR564670,MR149094,MR713680,MR2164944}.
 The local existence and uniqueness of smooth solutions were initiated by Serrin \cite{MR106646} and Nash \cite{MR149094} for initial density far away from vacuum.
 Later, Matsumura and Nishida \cite{MR564670} proved the global existence and uniqueness of the classical solution for small initial data without vacuum.
 The $L^2$-time decay estimates were investigated by Mastumura and Nishida \cite{MR555060} for the small solution.
 Later, Li \cite{MR2164944} analyzed the detailed wave structure of the Green function for linearized system.
 Du and Wu \cite{MR3708192} established the pointwise estimates of the classical solution for nonlinear system.

-When the heat conduction is described by Cattaneo's law, there are also a few contributions to the well-posedness and singular limit of the compressible NSC type system, see \cite{MR3810847,MR4312119,MR3518771,MR4436140,MR4413297} and the references therein.
+When the heat conduction is described by Cattaneo's law, there are also a few of contributions to the well-posedness and singular limit of the compressible NSC type system, see \cite{MR3810847,MR4312119,MR3518771,MR4436140,MR4413297,MR4988883} and the references therein.
 In \cite{MR3518771}, Hu and Racke considered the pressure $P=P(\rho,\theta)$ and the constant equilibrium state $(\rho,u,\theta,q)=(1,0,1,0)$.
 Under an additional assumption on the constant relaxation time $0<\tau<\frac{2\kappa}{P_\theta(1,1)^2}$, they proved the global existence and relaxation limit of the small smooth solution.
 Generally speaking, the relaxation constant $\tau$ is fixed for a specific fluid.
 Therefore, their results cannot be applied to the general compressible flow since the relaxation constant $\tau$ in \cite{MR3518771} is bounded by the constant $\frac{2\kappa}{P_\theta(1,1)^2}$ which depends on the heat conduction coefficient $\kappa$.
 Later, Hu, Racke and Wang \cite{MR4413297} investigated the formation of singularities in one-dimensional hyperbolic compressible Navier-Stokes equations with the nonlinear Cattaneo's law for heat conduction as well as through the constitutive Maxwell type relations for the stress tensor.
+Wu, Zhou, Li \cite{MR4720751} established the time-decay rates of the solution of the NSC system by using the pure energy method under some assumptions on the $\tau$.
+Later, Liu and Wu \cite{MR4649149} studied the space-time behavior of this system by using Green method under the same condition.
+Very recently, the second author and his collaborators \cite{MR4686805} obtained the same decay rates without the assumption on the $\tau$ by using the pure energy method.
+It should be mentioned that the optimal time-decay rates of the highest order derivatives of the heat flux can not be achieved in this method.